EarthBound Beginnings: Plot

-Mother begins with the story of a young, married, American couple who mysteriously vanish from their small, rural town.
-Two years later, the husband, George, returned as mysteriously as he vanished, and began a strange study in complete seclusion.
-His wife, Maria, was never heard from again.
-Years later, in 1988 (changed to an ambiguous point in the 1980s in later releases), a young American boy named Ninten is attacked at home in a paranormal event.
-His father explains that Ninten's great-grandfather studied psychic powers, and asks Ninten to investigate a crisis occurring across the world, later revealed to be the work of an invading alien race.
-After resolving crises in the town of Mother's Day (Podunk in later translations), Ninten is warped to the world of Magicant, where the land's ruler, Queen Mary, asks Ninten to rediscover a song that appears in her dreams by collecting the parts and playing them for her.
-Ninten returns to Earth and befriends a young boy, Roido (also called Roid, Loid, or Lloyd in later translations), who is being bullied at an elementary school.
+In the early 1900s, a young married couple mysteriously vanish from their rural American town.
+Two years later, the husband, George, inexplicably returns and begins an odd study in complete seclusion.
+His wife, Maria, is never heard from again.
+In 1988, the home of a young boy named Ninten is attacked by a poltergeist.
+After Ninten fends it off, his father tells him that his great grandfather studied psychic powers, and asks him to investigate crises occurring across America.
+Starting off by resolving some in his hometown of Mother's Day, Ninten warps to the land of Magicant, where its monarch, Queen Mary, asks Ninten to collect the eight melodies of a song that appears in her dreams to play them for her.
+Ninten returns to Earth and befriends Lloyd, a child prodigy who is bullied at Tinkle Elementary School.
 The two travel to the town of Snowman to deliver a lost hat to Ana, a young girl with psychic powers.
-Ana tells Ninten she saw him in a vision, and joins the party in hopes of finding her missing mother.

-After finding multiple parts of Queen Mary's song, Ninten is harassed at a karaoke bar by Teddy, the leader of a local gang.
-Teddy surrenders after battling Ninten in a fistfight, and joins Ninten's party with the intent to avenge the deaths of his parents, who were killed at Holy Loly Mountain (Mt.
-Itoi in later versions).
-Roido stays behind.
-In a cottage at the base of Holy Loly Mountain, Ana pulls Ninten aside and asks him to always be by her side.
-The two dance and profess their mutual love.
-Soon after, Teddy warns the party of a strange noise, and a giant robot attacks Ninten and his friends.
-Roido arrives with a tank and destroys the robot, but accidentally hits the party and critically wounds Teddy, so Lloyd re-joins the party.
-They take a boat out on Holy Loly Lake and a whirlpool pulls them into an underwater laboratory, where they find a robot who claims to have been built by George to protect Ninten.
-When the laboratory floods, they leave for the mountain's peak and the robot helps them ascend.
-Another robot (implied to be an upgraded version of the one fought at the cabin) attacks them at the summit, and George's robot self-destructs to destroy it, leaving behind the seventh part of Queen Mary's song.
-After learning this melody, the party travels back to Magicant, where Ninten sings the melodies he had learned to Queen Mary.
-She recalls the rest of the song, thus teaching Ninten the eighth and final melody in the process, and reminisces about an alien named Giygas that she loved as her own child.
-Queen Mary reveals that she is George's wife, Maria, and vanishes.
-Magicant, revealed to be a mirage created by her consciousness, vanishes with her.
-In later translations of the game, Ninten first visits George's grave at the top of Holy Loly Mountain, where George's spirit teaches Ninten the final melody.
+Ana tells Ninten she saw him in a vision, and joins the party in hopes of finding her missing mother.Finding the parts of Queen Mary's song, Ninten is harassed at a live house in the town of Valentine by a gang leader named Teddy.
+Surrendering after a fistfight, Teddy joins Ninten's party to avenge the death of his parents, who were killed by wild animals on Holy Loly Mountain; Teddy forces Lloyd to stay behind.
+In a cabin at the mountain's base, Ana pulls Ninten aside and asks him to stay with her forever.
+The two dance and profess their mutual love for each other.
+A giant robot then attacks the group, with Lloyd arriving in a tank to destroy the robot; the robot is defeated, but it's already too late; Ninten and Ana are burnt, and Teddy is critically wounded; allowing Lloyd to rejoin the party.
+They take a boat out on a nearby lake, and a whirlpool pulls them into an underwater laboratory.
+In it, they find a robot named EVE, who claims to have been built by George to protect Ninten.
+When the laboratory floods and they are sucked back out into the lake, they leave for the mountain's peak.
+After an even stronger robot shows up and attacks them, EVE self-destructs to destroy it, leaving behind the 7th melody of Queen Mary's song.
+When the party makes it to the top of the mountain, they are greeted to George's tombstone, his soul providing the 8th melody.
+The party is then warped to Magicant, where Ninten plays the complete song to Queen Mary on an ocarina.
+Upon recalling the song, she tells Ninten the story of an alien named Gyiyg that she had raised and had loved as her own child.
+Revealing that she is George's wife, Maria, Queen Mary vanishes; Magicant, actually a mirage created by her consciousness, vanishes with her.